fastlane/fastlane/README.md

 ### Mac

-With `frameit` 2.0 is possible to also frame Mac OS X Applications.
+With `frameit` 2.0 it's possible to also frame Mac OS X Application screenshots.
 You have to provide the following:

 - The `offset` information so `frameit` knows where to put your screenshots
 - A path to a `background`, which should contain both the background and the Mac